What? Are you telling me that not everyone loves their job? No way! We simply can’t believe it.

 7. Have goals.
 When you have a goal that you are trying to achieve it makes doing something you don’t exactly love that much easier.
 Keep reminding yourself that what you learn at this job could help you with your future.
 Stay focused on your goals.

-8. Join in the fun!
+8. Join in the fun (when you can)!
 Some companies will have parties, work sports teams or social events while on the clock or after work.
 Getting involved can help you feel better about what you are doing.
 And, who knows, they might provide free food.
 And free stuff is always nice!

 9. Make suggestions to your manager.
 If you have ideas that will help you and/or others enjoy the work day, share them with your boss.
 Perhaps it’s something simple that they can implement company-wide.
 You never know until you try!